Chase272/Fletnix_app/README.md

 # 🎬 Fletnix

 **Fletnix** is a web-based application that provides structured, searchable access to textual data about Netflix shows and movies.
-Users can explore titles, filter by type or genre, and maintain a personal watchlist — all from a clean, responsive interface.

 You can look at https://fletnix-frontend-three.vercel.app/
 ---